 No notes may be repurchased by us at the option of the holders if the principal amount of the notes has been accelerated, and such acceleration has not been rescinded, on or prior to the indicated repurchase date.
 We may be unable to repurchase the notes if you elect to require us to repurchase the notes pursuant to this provision.
 If you elect to require us to repurchase the notes on March 15 of 2009, 2014 or 2019, we may not have enough funds to pay the repurchase price for all tendered notes.
-Any future credit agreements or other agreements relating to our indebtedness may contain provisions prohibiting the repurchase the notes at a time when we are prohibited from repurchasing notes, we could seek the consent of our lenders to repurchase the notes or attempt to refinance this debt.
-If we do not obtain consent, we would not be permitted to repurchase the notes of our other indebtedness.
+Any future credit agreements or other agreements relating to our indebtedness may contain provisions prohibiting the repurchase of the notes under certain circumstances.
+If you elect to require us to repurchase the notes at a time when we are prohibited from repurchasing notes, we could seek the consent of our lenders to repurchase the notes or attempt to refinance this debt.
+If we do not obtain consent, we would not be permitted to repurchase the notes default under the indenture, which might constitute a default under the terms of our other indebtedness.